talwat/blog/docs/posts/arch-on-arm.md

 beware that this might take a while.

-A rootfs is essentially a linux distrobution packaged into a tarball.
+A rootfs is essentially a linux distribution packaged into a tarball.
 The entire root filesystem is packaged and distributed.
 This makes it excellent for use in containers or `chroot`'s, but it can be more difficult to use if you are using it for bare metal.